 By saving man-hours, you reduce the time to market.
 Again, when your application is up and ready in a short time span and integration service needs are non-existent, you also save a lot on development costs.
 With low development costs and no vendor lock-in, the total cost of ownership of the application is low as well.

 Which one to choose?

 In the present-day world, there are new technologies emerging at a very fast pace.
 Taking this into consideration, it would be preferable to have an application that can readily catch up with all the advancements in technology.
-Looking from a business point of view, open standards is a necessity while open source is a choice.
-By choosing software frameworks that are open standards compliant, the resulting business applications will adhere to the accepted levels of security and modes of data interchange and exchange.
+Looking from a business point of view, open standards are a necessity while open source is a choice.
+By choosing software frameworks that are open standards-compliant, the resulting business applications will adhere to the accepted levels of security and modes of data interchange and exchange.
 It also improves the accessibility and quality of your business application.
-Whereas, you may choose an open source or proprietary software for building your applications purely based on the needs and preferences.
+Whereas, you may choose an open-source or proprietary software for building your applications purely based on your needs and preferences.